How to Fix PS4 Error CE-32895-7

 Once the reset is complete, re-establish the internet connection and attempt to recreate the instance in which you were previously seeing the CE-42288-4 error code.

-Method 3: Updating the Firmware from Safe Mode
+Method 3: Update the Firmware from Safe Mode

-As Sony themselves acknowledge, this problem can also be triggered in instances where there’s a mandatory firmware that you haven’t installed yet.
-Until you do the firmware installation, you might be denied access to vital functions such as connecting to the internet and launching applications that you have digital or physical ownership of.
+As Sony acknowledges, this problem can also be triggered when there’s a mandatory firmware update that you haven’t installed yet.
+Until you install the firmware update, you might be denied access to vital functions such as connecting to the internet and launching applications that you own digitally or physically.

 If this scenario is applicable, you should be able to fix the problem by installing the mandatory firmware update.
-Of course, your console should prioritize this already, so go to Notifications from the main screen and see if the firmware update is not already downloaded or awaiting installation in the Downloading sections.
+Your console should prioritize this already, so go to Notifications from the main screen and see if the firmware update is downloaded or awaiting installation in the Downloading section.

 However, a botched update or a different kind of corruption might make the firmware unavailable to install conventionally.
 In this case, you can force the installation of the new firmware update from Safe Mode.

-1. First things first, access the Notifications panel from your console’s main dashboard and see if the update prompt is there.
+1. Firstly, access the Notifications panel from your console’s main dashboard and see if the update prompt is there.
 If it is, press the Option key and then choose to Delete it from the notifications panel.

 Deleting the update notification

-Note: Ensure that you don’t put your system to sleep instead because the steps below will not work.
+Note: Ensure that you don’t put your system to sleep instead, as the steps below will not work.

 4. At the next screen, connect your controller with your cable and press the PS button to initiate the connection.